efraimdahl/ElmMusic/README.md

 `npm install http-server`

-Then run by typing:
+Start the server:

 `http-server`

-in the command line, then visit the site provided.
+and visit the site provided.

 You may also need to install the following: